ADA-GWU/2022-a1-migration-salahzada/README.md

 2) Migration of datas -> migrate.py
 3) Migration datas to initial version -> rollback.py

+Use your command line and mention the location of directory on command line.

 1. First command : python create_db.py   -> creates tables and columns
 2. Second command : python migrate.py    -> migrates tables and columns